Natural Sun Protection is One of the Benefits of Melanin-Rich Skin, But You Need More....

 For all skin tones and types, the key to a beautiful and healthy glow is daily sunscreen use to keep your skin protected and even toned.
 Caring for your skin is very much about prevention, and wearing sunscreen is one of the easiest, yet most effective, things you can do for healthier skin now and in the future.

-AbsoluteJOI NEWEST product launch is a Daily Hydrating Moisturizing Cream with SPF 40 Mineral Sunscreen and you can reserve one today.
-Wearing sunscreen for dark skin tones is very important for skin health.
+AbsoluteJOI NEWEST product launch is a Daily Hydrating Moisturizing Cream with SPF 40 Mineral Sunscreen and you can get one today.
+Wearing sunscreen for dark skin tones is very important for skin health and an even tone.
 Skin care experts recommend wearing a broad-spectrum sunscreen every day.
 Our hydrating moisturizing cream makes it easy by combining two steps -- moisturizing and sunscreen -- into one nourishing product.

 Please comment and let me know.
 I would love to hear feedback.